 Subaru Impreza Review

-The 2013 Subaru Impreza ranks 14 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 27 published reviews and test drives of the Subaru Impreza, and our analysis of reliability and safety data.
+The 2014 Subaru Impreza ranks 11 out of 41 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Subaru Impreza, as well as reliability and safety data.

 Other Cars to Consider

-The 2013 Subaru Impreza seats five and has standard all-wheel drive.
+The 2014 Subaru Impreza seats five and has standard all-wheel drive.
 A 2.0-liter four-cylinder engine and a five-speed manual transmission are standard.
-The Impreza is available in sedan and hatchback body styles and comes in a total of 10 trims, which range from the base Impreza 2.0i to the high-performance WRX STI Limited.
-Each trim adds to the Impreza’s list of interior features and upgrades some interior materials, and WRX models also benefit from a number of performance enhancements.
-For 2013, the Subaru Impreza gets Bluetooth phone and audio streaming and a USB port as standard equipment, and the optional navigation system now includes a rearview camera.
-Aside from these additional features, the Impreza rolls into 2013 basically unchanged.
-As a result, this overview uses applicable research and reviews from the 2012 and 2013 model years.
+The Impreza is available as a sedan or hatchback and comes in a total of 10 trims, ranging from the base Impreza 2.0i to the turbocharged Impreza WRX STI Limited.
+The Impreza was redesigned for the 2012 model year and has seen few changes since then, so this overview uses applicable research and reviews from the 2012, 2013 and 2014 model years.

 Next Steps: Subaru Impreza

-- Find low financing rates for the Subaru Impreza
+- View the best prices for the 2014 Subaru Impreza

 - See Affordable Small Cars rankings